HRK Eagles Homeschool Co-Ed Competitive

-Athletes’ participation and placement in events at meets on the team is up to the discretion of the coaches, but we will always take the runner’s requests into consideration.
+Athletes’ participation and placement in events at meets on the team is up to the discretion of the head coaches, but we will always take the runner’s requests into consideration.
 A runner’s attitude, preparedness, coach-ability, and effort will be considering factors.
 At times we may select events for you that you did not request because we feel it is a good fit for you, would stretch you, or help the team overall.
 For team championships, it is not guaranteed that every athlete on the team will be able to participate.
 Usually, the top athletes from each event will end up competing.

-Register: Please contact Coach Fleener before registering if you have questions or would like to help coach the team.
+Register: Please contact Coach Fleener before registering if you have questions or would like to help be an assistant coach for the team.
 (No coaching experience is necessary, but we are especially looking for coaches with track and running experience.
 This program runs on volunteers giving their time and talents.)
 Coaches receive a registration discount for their track and field athletes.

-Mandatory Parent Meeting/First Practice: The first team practice will be at Village Church of Gurnee on March 2nd and will start with a brief parent meeting during the first 15 minutes of practice; the head coach will go over team information, volunteer sign-ups, answer any questions, etc. Unifrom sizing will also be done this day.
+Mandatory Parent Meeting/First Practice: The first team practice will be at Village Church of Gurnee on March 2nd and will start with a brief parent/athlete meeting during the first 30 minutes of practice in room 207; the head coaches will go over team information, expectations, volunteer sign-ups, and answer any questions, etc. Unifrom sizing will also be done this day.

-Meets: HRK competes with local private schools in Lake County as well as extra (optional) competitive runs as they become available.
+Meets: HRK competes with local private schools in Lake County, IL, and Kenosha, WI as well as extra (optional) competitive distance runs as they become available.
 Meet dates, times, and details are still being arranged by the conference organizer and are being added to the HRK calendar.